QueNerguy/WikiQuedia/content/I Notes/Engineering Thermodynamics/Introduction to Engineering  Thermodynamics.md

 ### Types of Gas
 There are two main types of gas that we consider.
 The reason a distinction is made is to simplify certain relations.
 The ideal and perfect gases come with easier math, because molecular volume and intermolecular attraction have barely any influence on the calculations, which simplifies the mathematical relationships significantly.
 The distinction between these types of gas is more a distinction between do I get easy math or do I get harder math.
-1. ___Ideal & Perfect gases:___ These are gases that obey the ideal gas law%%LINKJE%%.
+1. ___Ideal & Perfect gases:___ These are gases that obey the ideal gas law%%==LINKJE==%%.
 Their math is greatly simplified compared to *real gases*.
 Below are some attributes, as well as some common examples.
 	- Intermolecular attraction $\approx$ 0
 	- Molecular volume $\approx$ 0
 	- Compressible $\Rightarrow c_{\nu} \ne c_{p}$ <br> <br>*Examples are:*